pzaino/thecrowler/doc/architecture.md

 If you need to scale up the system, you can simply spin up more instances of the Crowler Engine service and Chrome/Selenium services.

+The CROWler engine is responsible for fetch the "Sources" URLs provided by the API or the user, and then using the rulesets, interact with the page, collect data, store it in the database and detect entities.

+For more info on the ruleset architecture see [Ruleset Architecture](./ruleset_architecture.md).

 ## Architecture diagram

 ![TheCROWler Microservice Architecture](./GeneralArchitecture.jpg)